GlenDC/cgreader/README.md

     // each predefined target challenge allows you to do the same in a similar fashion
     // example for the ragnarok challenge:
     func RunRagnarokPrograms(input []string, trace bool, initialize UserInitializeFunction, update UserUpdateFunction)

+You can take a look at [the Ragnarok Giants Challenge Solution](https://github.com/GlenDC/Codingame/blob/master/solutions/go/ragnarok_giants.go), as a practical example.

 #### How to convert your offline PT solution code to use online?